AdamBrutsaert/LittleTOMLParser/README.md

 # Introduction

 This project is an implementation of a TOML parser in C for learning purposes.
+Moreover, I try to follow Epitech C Coding Style.

 # Limitations